prerna351/Blogging-website-medium-inspired/README.md

 <!-- blog page
-i have fetched all the blogs at once and stored in an atom and thus caching not needed for opening a particular blog but when goes back in my tab the blogs are fetched again add pagination
+i have fetched all the blogs at once and stored in an atom and thus caching not needed for opening a particular blog but when goes back in my tab the blogs are fetched again

+add pagination

 -do caching: if i open a blog. cache it. the backend should not fetch the blog again

+add a nice color scheme to the project

+add feature to add an image

+format date

-add a nice color scheme to the project add feature to add an image format date textEditor page - disable the publish button untill their is content in title and content add editBlog page
+textEditor page - disable the publish button untill their is content in title and content add editBlog page

-for smaller screen make the search bar an icon and then expand to smaller search bar
+fix the dropdown menu on app bar

+add skeleton to my stories

+enhance the styling of authentication pages
 ------------------------------------------------------------------------ -->
 <!-- DONE
 added toggle password visibliity